DV

 What is the difference between SMH and SOXX?

-SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while SOXX (iShares Semiconductor ETF) tracks ICE Semiconductor Index with a basket approach.
+SMH (VanEck Semiconductor ETF) tracks MVIS US Listed Semiconductor 25 Index with a technology approach, while SOXX (iShares Semiconductor ETF) tracks ICE Semiconductor Index.
 They are issued by VanEck and iShares respectively.

 Can I hold both SMH and SOXX?